jessepav/lacygoill-wiki-backup/vim/string.md

     echo printf('%#X', 123)
     0X7B~

-This allows you to make the base of the number explicit.
+This lets you make the base of the number explicit.

 #### `+`?